Preventing Respiratory Viruses

 Clean frequently touched surfaces, such as counter tops, handrails, and doorknobs regularly.

-Take steps for cleaner air
+Take steps for cleaner air in your home.

 When you may have a respiratory virus:

-Use precautions to prevent spread
+Use precautions to prevent spread.

-Stay home and away from others (including people you live with who are not sick) if you have respiratory virus symptoms that aren't better explained by another cause
+Stay home and away from others (including people you live with who are not sick) if you have respiratory virus symptoms that aren't better explained by another cause.

 Seek health care quickly for testing and/or treatment if you have risk factors for severe illness; treatment may help lower your risk of severe illness.